-We ran our experiments on the 23 circuit benchmarks listed in Table I and all CPU times are reported for a Sun Sparc 5 (85 Mhz) unless indicated otherwise.
+We ran our experiments on the 23 circuit benchmarks listed in Table I, with all CPU times are reported for a Sun Sparc 5 (85 MHz) unless indicated otherwise.
 We report bipartitioning results for unit module areas, allowing cluster sizes to vary 10% from exact bisection (so r = 0.1).
-The FM- and CLIP-based implementations for our ML algorithm are denoted by ML_F and ML_C respectively.
-For all experiments, the coarsening threshold was set to T = 35modules.
-We performed the following studies:
+The FM- and CLIPbased implementations for our ML algorithm are denoted by ML_F and ML_C, respectively.
+For all experiments, the coarsening threshold is set to T = 35 modules.
+We have performed the following studies.

-- We compare ML to CLIP, which is a superior iterative improvement engine to FM (as seen in Table III). - We study the effects of modifying the matching ratio parameter R, and find that slower coarsening yields more stable solution quality. - We show that ML yields solutions with smaller cut sizes than any existing 2-way partitioner. - Finally, we show that ML yields excellent results for quadrisection, illustrating its ability to serve as the core of a top-down placement tool.
+- We compare ML to CLIP, which is a superior iterative improvement engine to FM (as seen in Table III). - We study the effects of modifying the matching ratio parameter R, and find that slower coarsening yields more stable solution quality. - We show that ML yields solutions with smaller cut sizes than any existing two-way partitioner. - Finally, we show that ML yields excellent results for quadrisection, illustrating its ability to serve as the core of a top-down placement tool.